Clifftop walking path overlooking the North Devon coast with sea views and rugged headlands on a sunny summer day

 Valley of Rocks, Devon

 The best way to experience Valley of Rocks, which lies just around the corner from the twin coastal villages of Lynton and Lynmouth, is with a 3.5-mile circular walk.
 From the Exmoor National Park car park, cross the road and follow the footpath up Hollerday Hill.
 Turn left at the T-junction onto the South West Coast Path, with cliffs on one side and the sea on the other.
 Pass beneath Rugged Jack and ascend to Castle Rock for stunning views of Wringcliff Bay.
-Spot the White Lady rock profile and Devil’s Cheese Ring across the valley.
+Spot the White Lady rock profile and Devil's Cheese Ring across the valley.
 Descend to the beach at Wringcliff Bay, then head towards Lee Abbey.
-Take the left track before Six Acre Wood, then the trail through heather towards South Cleave.
+Take the left track before Six Acre Wood, then the trail through the heather towards South Cleave.
 Continue east, passing the cemetery, back to the car park.
 Nearby, enjoy dining options in Lynton, such as the Crown Hotel on Market Street.

-Nant Bochlwyd and Llyn Bochlwyd.
-Conwy
+Nant Bochlwyd and Llyn Bochlwyd, Conwy

 A two-mile walk from Llyn Ogwen to the secluded waters of Lly Bochwlyd in Snowdonia National Park.

-From the National Trust’s Carneddau and Glyderau parking area, take the path left of the toilets.
-Ascend among heather to a wooden gate and cross the Afon Idwal via a wooden bridge made of sessile oak.
+From the National Trust's Carneddau and Glyderau parking area, take the path left of the toilets.
+Ascend among the heather to a wooden gate and cross the Afon Idwal via a wooden bridge made of sessile oak.
 Beyond the falls, the path leads to Y Garn, one of Wales's 15 peaks over 3,000ft.
 Continue for 150m to Cwm Idwal, home to the rare Snowdon beetle.
 Take the left side-trail, ascending towards Tryfan.
 After 500m, the path steepens between Clogwyn Y Tarn and Bochlwyd Buttress.
 Climb the steps alongside Nant Bochlwyd to reach Llyn Bochlwyd.
 Enjoy the scenery, then return to the gap.
 Cross the river and follow the path north-east to the Llyn Ogwen car park.
 Cross the road, turn left, and follow the pavement for half a mile to complete the loop.

 Crail to Anstruther, Fife